Celebrate Sea Turtles

 Spread the word.
 Encourage folks to make an effort and become active in helping this endangered species.

 Donate to the cause.
-Grand Palms Resort loves sea turtles, which is why we are accepting donations at the Activity Center during our Totally Turtles Activity.
+Grand Palms Resort loves sea turtles, which is why we are accepting donations at our Stuff a Sea Creature Activity.

 Why Sea Turtles?